[Coronavirus] EU defends all vaccines, amid lower AstraZeneca take-up

 Earlier this month, a group representing 3,000 doctors in Italy also wrote in a letter to the Italian government that "private doctors and dentists be inoculated with mRNA vaccines" like those developed by Moderna and Pfizer/BioNTech, arguing that "there is evidence they are more effective" in comparison to AstraZeneca.

 AstraZeneca's vector-based vaccine is the third jab authorised in the EU.
-It demonstrated around a 60 percent efficacy in the clinical trials, while Moderna and Pfizer/bioNtech jabs showed a 95 percent.
+It demonstrated around a 60 percent efficacy in the clinical trials, while Moderna and Pfizer/BioNtech jabs showed a 95 percent.

 Hospitalisations fall